github/secure_headers/README.md

 This gem makes a few assumptions about how you will use some features.
 For example:

 * It fills any blank directives with the value in `:default_src`  Getting a default\-src report is pretty useless.
 This way, you will always know what type of violation occurred.
 You can disable this feature by supplying `:disable_fill_missing => true`.
 This is referred to as the "effective-directive" in the spec, but is not well supported as of Nov 5, 2013.
-* Firefox does not support cross\-origin CSP reports.
-If we are using Firefox, AND the value for `:report_uri` does not satisfy the same\-origin requirements, we will instead forward to an internal endpoint (`FF_CSP_ENDPOINT`).
-This is also the case if `:report_uri` only contains a path, which we assume will be cross host.
-This endpoint will in turn forward the request to the value in `:forward_endpoint` without restriction.
-More information can be found in the "Note on Firefox handling of CSP" section.

 ## Configuration